wireapp/wire-docs/src/how-to/administrate/migrate-to-postgresql.md

 # Migrate Galley Data from Cassandra to PostgreSQL

 Use this procedure to migrate Galley-managed data from Cassandra to PostgreSQL.
-This migration is only required if you need channel search and channel management from Team Settings on releases that support PostgreSQL-backed conversation data.
+Currently, this migration is only required if you need channel search and channel management from Team Settings on releases that support PostgreSQL-backed conversation data.

 The PostgreSQL tables used by these migrations, including `collaborators`, `schema_migrations`, `user_group`, and `user_group_member`, are defined in `postgres-schema.sql` and created during installation.
 They are empty by default until the matching migration is enabled and backfilled.